Adenovirus Gene Expression Vector

 An adenoviral vector is first constructed as a plasmid in E. coli.
 It is then transfected into packaging cells, where the region of the vector between the two inverted terminal repeats (ITRs) is packaged into live virus.

 When the virus is added to target cells, the DNA cargo is delivered into cells where it enters the nucleus and remains as episomal DNA without integration into the host genome.
-Any gene(s) that were placed in-between the two ITRs during vector construction are introduced into target cells along with the rest of viral genome.
+Any gene(s) that were placed in-between the two ITRs during vector cloning are introduced into target cells along with the rest of viral genome.

 By design, adenoviral vectors lack the E1A, E1B and E3 genes (delta E1 + delta E3).
 The first two are required for the production of live virus (these two genes are engineered into the genome of packaging cells).
 As a result, virus produced from the vectors have the important safety feature of being replication incompetent (meaning that they can transduce target cells but cannot replicate in them).